 Chang School, opens in new window mid-term assessments will be listed in your course outline; final exams are usually held during the last class.

-Check with your instructor for any specific online exam procedures, special formats, or approved aids.
+Check with your instructor for any specific exam procedures, special formats, or approved aids.

-Note: Identification requirements have changed temporarily while we are in a remote environment.
+Note: Identification requirements have changed temporarily for remote and in-person exams.

 - Use your Ryerson OneCard to identify yourself, if you have one.